santhoshkumar-tech/dual_clock/README.md

 # dual_clock
-This repo is about a simple dual clocks i.e, both analog and digital.
+This repo is about a simple dual clocks i.e, both analog and digital. <br>
  *** Practice purpose ***

 ## Techstach